 By asking yourself a question when you struggle with a problem in your art you are actively asking your brain to immediately look for answers.
 For example: can I see this artwork?

 I am immediately drawn into conversation and thought process that has me answering yes, by posting my work on social media.
 Or, by building relationship with a local yoga studio.
+Or maybe a local coffee shop?
 Or, by create a launch promotion… by asking questions, we begin down a rabbit hole of ACTION.
 And that’s the whole point: to keep us moving toward our larger goals for our art.

 Pink found that insurance sales people who saw rejection as temporary rather than a permanent experience not only sold more insurance, they stayed in the game longer.
 Are you an artist who wants to be involved in art for the long or short game?